Preliminaries#

 similarly for other Nodes

-By naming Nodes in this way, in case you have you have multiple nodes featuring the same Role, or you want to expand your infrastructure, you only need to increase the sequence number:
+By naming Nodes in this way, in case you have you have multiple nodes featuring the same Component, or you want to expand your infrastructure, you only need to increase the sequence number:

 proxy2.example.com becomes the second Proxy Node